After-Shock/Cloudbox-wiki/How-to-get-a-Google-Drive-API-Client-ID-and-Client-Secret.md

 1. Open Google APIs Console site: https://console.developers.google.com and login with your Google account.

+    Note: You should use the same Google Account that you are planning to use for Google Drive.

     ![](http://i.imgur.com/ExfSqLe.png)

 2. Click `Library` on the left column, then click on `Select a project` at the top.